GfellerLab/SIB_workshop/README.md

 similarity (in transcriptomic space)

-**2.** Highly similar cells are identified as those forming dense regions in the single-cell network
+**2.** Highly similar cells are identified as those forming dense regions in the single-cell network and merged together into metacells (coarse-graining)

-**3.** Transcriptomic information within identified metacells is merged (so-called coarse-graining)
+**3.** Transcriptomic information within each metacell is combined (average or sum).

 **4.** Metacells are used for the downstream analyses instead of single cells